SipinSlowly/automatic-roblox-group-claimer/README.md

 usage:

-to use this, open your browsers developer console, paste the script and replace "GroupID Here" with the un-claimed groups ID.
+to use this, open your browsers developer console, paste the script from script.js and replace "GroupID Here" with the un-claimed groups ID.

 **HOW DO I GET THE GROUPS ID?**